 Most of the material contained in this manual was taken from the "GSR," "A.A.
 Traditions," "A.A.
 Group", and the "Third Legacy Manual" (now the A.A.
 Service Manual).
 Using the above as a guide, the members of the Georgia State Assembly, through their deliberations, modified this material to the extent it was satisfactory to their desires and wishes.
 These modifications are from the minutes of the Georgia Assembly from January 23, 1966 to date.

 While updates related to changes in district boundaries, committees and non-policy decisions supported by the will of the Assembly can be updated regularly, any amendments to the Area policy listed in this Service Manual can only be made by the following procedures:

 - 1. A motion for the change must be made from the floor of the Assembly followed by a second. - 2.
-The Chair shall ask the Assembly if there is a motion to decline to consider the original motion. - 3.
-A motion to decline to consider the original motion must be made without comment, must be seconded, and is not debatable. - 4.
-A motion to decline requires a two-thirds majority vote to pass; there is no Minority Opinion. - If the motion to decline passes by two-thirds majority, then the original motion is declined and the Assembly proceeds to the next business item. - 6.
-If there is no motion to decline, the motion to decline fails, or if there is no second, the original motion is then discussed on the Assembly floor. - 7.
-The motion will be tabled with instructions from the Chairperson to the GSRs to carry it back to their groups for discussion. - 8.
-The Delegate will also appoint a study committee to review the motion and to bring a report to the next Assembly meeting. - 9.
+The motion is then discussed on the Assembly floor. - 3.
+The motion will be tabled with instructions from the Chairperson to the GSRs to carry it back to their groups for discussion. - 4.
+The Delegate will also appoint a study committee to review the motion and to bring a report to the next Assembly meeting. - 5.
 At the 2nd Assembly meeting the Chairperson will ask for the results of the GSRs discussions with their groups and for the findings of the study committee.
-The Chairperson will ask if there is further discussion from the floor. - 10.
-The motion will be tabled a second time with instructions from the Chairperson for the DCMs to meet with their GSRs for further discussion and to bring the results of their deliberations to the next Assembly.
+The Chairperson will ask if there is further discussion from the floor. - The motion will be tabled a second time with instructions from the Chairperson for the DCMs to meet with their GSRs for further discussion and to bring the results of their deliberations to the next Assembly.